GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

                          file="/path/to/the/mesh/file.msh"/>
   </Mesh>

-The path mentionned has to be either relative to the XML file, or absolute.
+We advise users to use absolute path to the mesh file.

-GEOSX uses ``ElementRegions`` to support different physics, or to define different constitutive properties.
+GEOSX uses ``ElementRegions`` to support different physics or to define different constitutive properties.
 An ``ElementRegion`` is defined as a set of ``CellBlocks``.
 A ``CellBlock`` is an ensemble of elements with the same element geometry.